Buddhism in Russia: History

+With the active assistance of leading Buddhologists and the support of the tsarist government, the Buryat lama Agvan Dorzhiev—spiritual mentor and ambassador of the 13th Dalai Lama—built the Datsan Gunzechoinei in St. Petersburg in 1915.

 Russian encounter with Buddhism

 From the earliest documented encounters with Buddhism and Buddhists, Russians had mainly negative impressions about the faith and their adherents.
 Conservative secular Russians and Christians regularly lambasted Buddhism, seeing it as a roadblock to the Christianization and Russification of Siberia.
 Russian thinkers saw Buddhism as a superstitious but advanced religion espousing the opposite of a rational and scientific worldview.
 Views of Buddhism for the Russians were molded more by the polemics of Christian missionaries and geopolitics than by the academic world.

 When the Cossacks first encountered Buddhism (in its Tibetan form) during their conquest of Siberia, they characterized Buddhism as a form of paganism.
 Early Russian explorers and Christian missionaries described Tibetan Buddhism as a "superstition", "false creed", or "idolatry" among other similar labels.
 Russian Christian literature regularly referred to Buddhist temples or monasteries as pagan shrines.
 Buddhist religious services were denounced as witchcraft, quackery or "shamanic orgies".

 Throughout the 19th and early 20th century, Russian researchers began studying Tibetan Buddhism.
 However, because of Orientalism and the frequent Christian or missionary background of the scholars, their works are not considered academic in modern times, with many scholars of the time assuming that Buddhism was defective and utilizing little textual material to enforce their biases.
 With the advent of Buddhist studies in western Europe in the 19th century, Russian society was similarly exposed to the idea that Buddhism contained an impressive philosophy and history.
 However, Russian elites and academics saw true Buddhism a religion of the past or existing in certain regions like Sri Lanka.
 Siberian Buddhism was seen as backward throughout the 19th and early 20th century.
 In the late 19th century and early 20th century, parts of Russian society began having positive views of Tibetan Buddhism but advocating for the Europeanization of Buddhism and closer incorporation of Buddhists in an effort to "civilize" them.